dkrovich/capybarasetup/README.md

 ## Usage notes

-* If you want to have data persist in the database, change this in spec/rails_helper.rb
+* If you want to have data persist in the database instead of being reset after spec runs then, change this setting in spec/rails_helper.rb

 ```
 config.use_transactional_fixtures = false